whiteGloom/Crocoducks/README.md

 ## Installation

-The mod does not require any additional libraries except Forge
+The mod does not require any additional libraries except NeoForge

 This version supports Minecraft 1.21.1 version